-Are you planning your vacations in Sayulita?
+Are you planning your vacation in Sayulita?
 Look no further, in this article, I will share my tips on all the best things to do in Sayulita and other practical information.

 I’ve spent about 2 weeks in the area, exploring the hippie town and the cute little neighbor San Pancho, which, is becoming more popular for those who are more into a laid-back and peaceful atmosphere.

 Sayulita made itself famous as the place for boho-culture followers.
 However, this quirky, laid-back town welcomes any character, whether you are a yogi-mama or a health guru, a party seeker, a “weekend tourist,” whether you are a nostalgic hippie or a posh, wealthy millennial, whatever you are or want to be, in Sayulita you will be received by just a happy, laid-back crowd that wants to celebrate life every day.

 It is in fact considered now the best place to go in Mexico or one of them.

 …or watch the people swirling freely on the waves while feeling awkward for not being able to do the same.
 Damn, it seems so easy!

-Hanging out on the beach or surf are certainly the best things to do in Sayulita.
+Hanging out on the beach or surfing are certainly the best things to do in Sayulita.

 Seafood is the most demanded plate, but the vegetarian crowds have their special spots as well.
 So, where to eat in Sayulita?